 - polysaccharides are known to us as starch e.g corn, wheat, potatoes, some vegetables etc.

-When either a sugar or starch goes through our stomachs, they get converted into glucose a simple, important sugar or monosaccharide, which then circulates through the bloodstream to be used for various purposes, primarily energy e.g. to fuel the brain, or to store in muscles as a polysaccharide known as glycogen.
+When either a sugar or starch goes through our stomachs, they get converted into monosaccharides like fructose and glucose, a simple, important sugar or monosaccharide, which then circulates through the bloodstream to be used for various purposes, primarily energy e.g. to fuel the brain, or to store in muscles as a polysaccharide known as glycogen.
 The body releases insulin to deal with glucose.

 In nature, starchy and sugary carbs are most often accompanied with fibre, both soluble (flesh of fruit), which is digestable, and non-soluble (bran of grain), which is undigestable.
 Fibre often contains minerals and vitamins, slows digestion (lowering the GI of the food) and helps passing waste.
 It has also been shown to reduce cholesterol.